- Written by Dr.Mehmet Demircioglu

 Do not apply aloe vera or moisturizer to the recipient area if there is fresh bleeding, an open spot, wet crusting, pus, spreading redness, increasing pain, heat, bad smell, or swelling that is getting worse.
 A product can blur the picture and delay the right decision.

 Dry crusts and mild itching can be normal.
 Wet, painful, spreading, or hot skin deserves review.
-The guide on redness, scabs, or pimples after a hair transplant explains the difference between common healing signs and warning signs that should not be ignored.
+The same distinction matters with redness, scabs, or pimples after a hair transplant, because common healing signs and warning signs should not be treated the same way.

 If infection is a concern, do not cover the area with creams from home.
 A possible hair transplant infection needs proper assessment, not random soothing products.
 Photos under clear light are more useful than guessing in front of the mirror.

-Yes, it can.
-A product can make itching worse if it irritates the skin, leaves residue, blocks normal washing, or makes the patient keep touching the area.
+It can.
+A product can make itching worse if it irritates the skin, leaves residue, blocks normal washing, or makes you keep touching the area.
 The product may not be the only problem.
 The repeated checking and rubbing that come with applying it can be the bigger risk.

 Itching after surgery creates a strong urge to act.
-Patients want to press, scratch, dab, wipe, cool, spray, or apply something.
+You may want to press, scratch, dab, wipe, cool, spray, or apply something.
 I separate comfort from interference.
-A gentle clinic-approved measure can help.
+A gentle measure approved by the clinic can help.
 A random product used many times per day can keep the scalp active when it needs to settle.

 If the itch is mild and the skin is dry, follow the clinic’s washing and comfort routine.
 If the itch is severe, worsening, or mixed with redness, heat, discharge, or pain, the answer is clinical review rather than more product.